Missa L'homme armé a 5 (Palestrina): Christe

+Kyrie II

 The second Kyrie is written in imitative polyphony in duple meter.
 Continuing elements of the song appear in the first tenor, soprano, alto and bass, with the second tenor introducing the Cantus Firmus in diminution with halved note-values.

 Gloria

 The Gloria introduces the opening of the song from the first tenor, which is followed by the soprano, alto and bass.
 Each voice extends the characteristic opening figure as is imitated by the other voices.
 The second tenor (Quintus) enters with an augmented version of the unchanged theme and this procedure is followed through the movement.

 Credo

 The L'homme armé cantus firmus appears in the Quintus part and is also used to fashion the imitative melodies in the other four voices.
 The texture is reduced at "Crucifixus," with the Quintus voice dropping out.
 It is restored of the setting of "Et in Spiritum sanctum."

 Sanctus

 The Sanctus forms part of the prayer of consecration of the bread and wine.
 The image of such works usually conclude with words describing the praise of the worshippers joining with the angels, who are pictured as praising God with the words of the Sanctus.
 In Christianity the Sanctus is offered as a response by the choir during the Holy Anaphora.
 Composers of the late Renaissance began to work with freer and longer melodic lines.
 Imitation begins and is used between voices, and each singer's melody fluctuates less in pitch and becomes more tied to the text.

 A listening chart explaining the Sanctus: